eclipse-glsp/glsp-examples/README.md

 # Eclipse GLSP Examples ![build-status](https://img.shields.io/jenkins/build?jobUrl=https%3A%2F%2Fci.eclipse.org%2Fglsp%2Fjob%2Feclipse-glsp%2Fjob%2Fglsp-examples%2Fjob%2Fmaster%2F)

-This repository contains code examples that demonstrates how build diagram editors with the [Graphical Language Server Platform (GLSP)](https://github.com/eclipse-glsp/glsp).
-The examples are focused on the integration of GLSP editors with the cloud-based [Eclipse Theia IDE](https://github.com/theia-ide/theia) using the [GLSP theia integration](https://github.com/eclipse-glsp/glsp-theia-integration).
+This repository contains code examples that demonstrate how to build diagram editors with the [Graphical Language Server Platform (GLSP)](https://github.com/eclipse-glsp/glsp).
+The examples are focused on the integration of GLSP editors with the cloud-based [Eclipse Theia IDE](https://github.com/theia-ide/theia) using the [GLSP Theia integration](https://github.com/eclipse-glsp/glsp-theia-integration).

-Each examples is self-contained and provides both, a example diagram client and its corresponding GLSP server.
+Each example is self-contained and provides both, an example diagram client and its corresponding GLSP server.

 ## Prerequisites
 The following libraries/frameworks need to be installed on your system: